 A former classmate of mine from Sochi shares a video: A pole with a megaphone right outside of her apartment building that was installed back in the Soviet times by the government for national emergency announcements.
 They often appear in Soviet films about World War II announcing the victory over Nazi Germany.
 The message, in a firm and semi-robotic male voice says: “Attention!
 Attention!
 Dear citizens, we ask you to stay home and refrain from going outside.
 While being on the street you put your life and the lives of others in danger.
 Stay home.
 Follow the protocol of self-isolation.”

 I start getting more and more messages and calls from different parts of the world from people expressing fears about their freedoms being taken away from them.
-I think about the conversion I had with my brother-in-law, especially after seeing how China implements three-color QR codes to enforce people to follow the quarantine.
+I think about the conversation I had with my brother-in-law, especially after seeing how China implements three-colour QR codes to enforce people to follow the quarantine.
 How in Russia people are assigned QR codes to go to work and travel within the city.
 And how in Europe tech companies are developing tracking apps to monitor the spread of the virus.
 I begin to panic and express my fear by drawing my first QR code as a silent protest.

 The Center for Disease Control kows to pressure from President Trump, who refuses to wear a mask in public or declare the Emergency Production Act to force businesses to manufacture protective personal equipment.
-Hostile right-wing “Patriot” militias descended on capitol buildings across the U.S. in protest of “shelter in place” restrictions.
+Hostile right-wing “Patriot” militias descend on capitol buildings across the U.S. in protest of “shelter in place” restrictions.
 Several Democratic governors and Dr. Anthony Fauci, Director of the National Institute of Allergy and Infectious Disease, and head of Trump’s Coronavirus Task Force, are threatened with violence should strict “lockdowns” measures be enforced.
 To wear or not to wear a protective mask during a pandemic becomes the most divisive issue in recent U.S. history.

 I decide to keep drawing QR codes as a quick, personal response to major events and regulations that will cause traumatizing, irreversible changes to our lives during and after the quarantine.

-The U.S. death toll passes 100,000, making it the epicenter of the global pandemic.
+The U.S. death toll passes 100,000, making it the epicentre of the global pandemic.
 ICUs are overwhelmed.
 Emotionally and physically exhausted doctors and nurses, perplexed by the cruelty and complexity of the virus, become the last to hold the hands of their dying patients.
 Refrigerated U-Haul trucks are transformed into mobile morgues as hospitals are filled to capacity.
 Mass graves for the dead are dug on Hart’s Island.
 The New York Times publishes 1,000 names of people who lost their lives from Covid-19 on the front-page, which is only 1% of the total number of deaths as of May, 2020… more than 1,100 people are dying per day.
 As the first wave crests, some states rush to reopen bars, restaurants, and businesses.
 Reports indicate that the rising temperature during the summer months might help the downward trend.